fooplugins/foogallery/README.txt

 Please update in order to for FooGallery to work in WP 5.5+!

 == Changelog ==

+= 2.4.0 =
+* Date Updated : 24 Oct 2023
+* New : Frontend Uploads!
+Allow your visitors to upload images into galleries.
+Includes image moderation.
+* New : Overhauled features listing, and added a bunch of features to the list, which can be activated/deactivated like plugins.

 = 2.3.4 =
 * Date Updated : 6 Sep 2023